lotusnoir/packer-vsphere_template/README.md

 ssh_username
 ssh_password

+#### In plain

+just set in your variables.pkrvars.hcl

-In plain just set value = "xxxx"
+    value = "xxxx"

-In env vars set it in the system like export PKR_VAR_xxxxx = "xxxx" In vault set in the variable the key value of the object in vault + assign the var.vault_kv_path
+#### In Env

+Create a executable file containing

+    export PKR_VAR_xxxxx = "xxxx"

 The problem with the env its that you can set differents values for the same variable

+#### In vault

+just set in your variables.pkrvars.hcl

+    secrets_method = "vault"
+    vault_kv_path = "kv/data/terraform"
+    vsphere_server = "vsphere_server"

+In vault path you need to have the vsphere credentials in a subfolder vsphere and ssh ones in a subfolder ssh In the variables you dont assign the value but the vaul key tto find the value